pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit trigger-move-with-keys-on-green-flag >}}

-Now if you build the project and click the green flag, the bowl should move to its starting position at the bottom of the stage.
+Now if you click the green flag, the bowl should move to its starting position at the bottom of the stage.

 ## Let the player move the bowl